-Stripe Climate purchased carbon removal from 6 new projects with help of 13 scientific advisors
+Stripe Climate purchased carbon removal from 6 new projects with the help of 13 scientific advisors.

 SAN FRANCISCO—Stripe, the technology company building economic infrastructure for the internet, today announced that it is making carbon removal purchases from 6 new projects as part of the Stripe Climate program.
 These purchases come as part of Stripe’s effort to build a robust market for carbon removal by supporting early stage companies as they scale.

 The majority of climate models agree: to limit global temperature increases 1.5°C above pre-industrial levels, global emissions need to be reduced to net zero by 2050.
 To accomplish this, the world will need to both radically reduce the new emissions put into the air, and remove the excess carbon already in the atmosphere.

 In May 2020, Stripe announced its first $1M carbon removal purchases from Carbon Capture, Charm Industrial, Climeworks, and Project Vesta—and was the first purchaser for 3 of the 4 projects.
 Stripe launched Stripe Climate in October 2020 to allow any user to direct a fraction of their revenue towards carbon removal.
 Since then more than 2,000 users in 37 countries have begun contributing to Stripe Climate’s portfolio.

 There’s already evidence that Stripe’s early support spurred progress: Charm Industrial delivered Stripe’s purchase months ahead of schedule, Climeworks began construction on a new facility with 80x the capacity of their previous plant, and, in April 2021, CarbonCure won the Carbon XPRIZE.
 The projects have also secured new customers and investors including Microsoft, Shopify, Lowercarbon Capital, and others.